jarviscanada/jarvis_data_eng_ShambhabiPoudyal/core_java/twitter/README.md

 }
 ```
 ## Spring
-- How you managed the dependencies using Spring?
 Spring is used to manage the dependencies.
 An implementation using @Bean is tested that
   passes the dependencies through method arguments.
 Next implementation uses @ComponentScan instead of @Bean
   which also requires to specify Beans and dependencies one by one.
 Another implementation uses @Components